joseasoler/tradergen/FEATURES.md

 * **Psycasting (with [Royalty](https://rimworldgame.com/royalty/)):** An uncommon specialization which sells psytrainers, psychic apparel and weapons.
 If a mod setting is enabled, it will also sell psylink neuroformers if the trader does not belong to the Empire faction.
 Present in exotic and imperial orbital traders.

+* **Refugees (with [Biotech](https://rimworldgame.com/biotech/)):** Has some colonists from a random xenotype willing to join the colony if their travel fee is paid.
+It also herbal medicine and packaged survival meals in stock.
+Present in bulk, combat and slaver orbital traders.

 * **Scavenger**: Sells steel, chemfuel, components, and random scavenged items.
 Present in bulk and combat traders.